-According to the Seismic Zonation Map of India, Tripura falls within the highest earthquake risk zone i.e. Zone V. A number of earthquakes of moderate to high magnitude have occurred within the state boundary as well as within a radius of 100 km over last more than 150 years or so.
+According to the Seismic Zonation Map of India, Tripura falls within the highest earthquake risk zone i.e. Zone VI.
+A number of earthquakes of moderate to high magnitude have occurred within the state boundary as well as within a radius of 100 km over the last 150 years.
 In 1869, an earthquake of magnitude 7.5 on the Richter scale, with its epicentre within 18 km of the district town of Dharmanagar, caused widespread destruction of infrastructure and loss of lives.
 Another major earthquake known as the Great Shillong Earthquake of the intensity of 8.7 Richter scale hit the State of Tripura badly.
 The Ujjayanta Palace in Agartala was totally damaged as a result.
 In 1950, an earthquake of magnitude 6.3 occurred within North Tripura district damaging buildings and other infrastructure.